 Examples of different shapes and forms of flowers you may choose to study.

-Many flowers in the garden or on the farm will help pollinators to thrive throughout the growing season, and in so doing, keep them alive and available to pollinate crops.
+Having many flowers in the garden or on the farm will help pollinators to thrive throughout the growing season, and in so doing, keep them alive and available to pollinate crops.
 Here you will learn to assess the ones that are best for their 'pollinator pulling power'.

 The pictures above show some different shapes and forms of flowers you might encounter.